View on GitHub

 enabled = false # Set to true to enable notifications

-topic = "<Enter your ntfy.sh topic name here>" # Use an unguessable string as anyone can read/write to it
+topic = "<Enter your ntfy.sh topic name here>" # Anyone can read/write, so use an unguessable string.

 message = "PR is ready for review: {url}" # Message template